elastic/kibana/src/core/server/logging/README.md

 loggerWithNestedContext.debug('Message with `debug` log level.');
 ```

-And assuming logger for `server` context with `console` appender and `trace` level was used, console output will look like this:
+And assuming logger for `server` name with `console` appender and `trace` level was used, console output will look like this:
 ```bash
 [2017-07-25T18:54:41.639Z][TRACE][server] Message with `trace` log level.
 [2017-07-25T18:54:41.639Z][DEBUG][server] Message with `debug` log level.